keikai/doc/dev-ref/Cell_Data.md

 {% endhighlight %}

   - Line 6: You may catch
-    <javadoc directory="keikai">io.keikai.api.IllegalFormulaException</javadoc>
+    `io.keikai.api.IllegalFormulaException` (unchecked exception) to handle
-    (unchecked exception) to handle the case that users enter a formula with illegal format.
+    the case that users enter a formula with illegal format.

 ## Example